Revisiting Outage for Edge Inference Systems: Experimental Results

 \subsubsection{Computation and communication configuration}

-We present an edge inference framework consisting of an edge device and an edge server, operating under a 10 ms E2E latency constraint that encompasses both on-device computation and feature transmission.
+We present an edge inference framework consisting of an edge device and an edge server, operating under a $T_{\max}=10$ ms E2E latency constraint that encompasses both on-device computation and feature transmission.
 For the computation settings, the edge device randomly selects $K$ observations of the target object for feature extraction using the VGG16 model, which contains 14.7 million network parameters \cite{simonyan2015deep}.
 With this feature extractor, the computation workload for extracting features from a single observation is 936.2 MFLOPs.
 The edge device is equipped with an NVIDIA Jetson TX2 Series, which provides a computation speed of $f_c=1$ TFLOPs/s~\cite{NVIDIA_Jetson_TX2}.
-For the communication settings, each feature is quantized to $Q_B=16$ bits, with the index quantized by $Q_I=9$ bits, and is assumed to be transmitted within $T_\Delta=0.3$ ms. The system bandwidth is $B_W=5$ MHz, and the noise variance at the receiver is $N_0=10^{-9}$ W/Hz \cite{QSFL}.
+For the communication settings, each feature is quantized to $Q_B=16$ bits, with the index quantized by $Q_I=9$ bits, and is assumed to be transmitted within $T_\Delta=0.3$ ms. Thus, the resulting computation latency is $T_{\sf comp}(K)= 0.936K$ ms, while transmission latency is comparable and modeled as $T_{\sf comm}(S)=0.3S$ ms. The system bandwidth is $B_W=5$ MHz, and the noise power spectral density at the receiver is $N_0=10^{-9}$ W/Hz~\cite{QSFL}.
 The Rayleigh fading channel gain is modeled as $h\sim\mathcal{CN}(0,1)$.
 The resulting channel outage probability is given by

 which adapts to the transmit power constraint $P_{\max}$.
 The accuracy requirements are set at 97\% of the maximum achievable accuracy, resulting in $A_{\sf{th}}=96.8\%$ for linear classification and $A_{\sf{th}}=87.3\%$ for CNN based classification.